RobinMcM/busysailing/deployment/DIGITALOCEAN_DEPLOYMENT.md

 8. ✅ Requests SSL certificates
 9. ✅ Builds and starts all services

+**Note:**
+- Use `-y` or `--yes` flag for automatic file overwrites (useful for re-runs)
-**Important:** The setup script is designed for initial deployment on a fresh droplet.
-If you need to re-run SSL certificate setup, use the certbot renewal workflow instead of re-running the entire script.
+- The setup script is designed for initial deployment on a fresh droplet
+- If you need to re-run SSL certificate setup, use the certbot renewal workflow instead of re-running the entire script

 ### Step 3: Follow the Prompts